tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

 After the word DEPRECATED, write your name, e-mail address, or other identifier in parentheses.

-A deprecation comment must include simple, clear directions for people to fix their callsites.
+A deprecation comment must include simple, clear directions for people to fix their call sites.
 In C++, you can implement a deprecated function as an inline function that calls the new interface point.

-Marking an interface point DEPRECATED will not magically cause any callsites to change.
-If you want people to actually stop using the deprecated facility, you will have to fix the callsites yourself or recruit a crew to help you.
+Marking an interface point DEPRECATED will not magically cause any call sites to change.
+If you want people to actually stop using the deprecated facility, you will have to fix the call sites yourself or recruit a crew to help you.

 New code should not contain calls to deprecated interface points.
 Use the new interface point instead.
 If you cannot understand the directions, find the person who created the deprecation and ask them for help using the new interface point.